 However, GCA Lawyers is charging legal costs for bringing the class action.
 Those costs are being paid upfront by CFA, the litigation funder that is funding the class action.
 If the class action is unsuccessful, you will not have to pay anything.

 If the class action is successful and you receive a share of a payment made by Southern Response under a settlement or a court judgment, then your share of GCA Lawyers’ legal costs and the litigation funder’s commission will be deducted from your share of the payment, under GCA’s Terms of Engagement and CFA’s Funding Agreement.
-In other words, there are no circumstances in which you will have to pay any legal costs/commission out of your own pocket.
+In other words, if you choose to become a client of GCA Lawyers, there are no circumstances in which you will ever have to pay any legal costs/commission out of your own pocket.
 Any such legal costs/commission payable on a successful outcome are paid only from recovery of damages and costs obtained from Southern Response.

 Yes, as CFA is funding all the costs of the action (including all the legal costs) you will need to accept the CFA Funding Agreement before becoming a client of GCA Lawyers.